gokulrejith/Object-Finder-BT-RLTS-dewble/README.md

 ◼ _Finding your car in a jampacked car parking space._ <br>
 ◼ _Tracking, and also finding your luggage while traveling._<br>

-_dewble communicates with your phone using an Android application.
-Once you have attached the tag to your item, you can get to know the distance between you and your item. -dewble contains a buzzer and LED that gets activated on demand for enhanced findability._
+_***dewble*** communicates with your phone using an Android application.
+Once you have attached the tag to your item, you can get to know the distance between you and your item. ***dewble*** contains a buzzer and LED that gets activated on demand for enhanced findability._